mtarakavignesh3/Team18-CS427/README.md

 </br>
 <b>Week 1</b>
 </br>
-Members present: List the NetID of the people who attended the meeting
+Members present: tvm3, aabhav2, mnn3, dvalen25
 </br>
-Meeting notes: Explain the overall team progress and a summary of discussion
+Meeting notes: This is the first meeting and we started editing the Github repo, added access to TAs, Instructors and Other team members, setup a common meeting time and assigned roles.
+We also created a google doc to share the screenshots of successful builds.
 </br>
 | NetID          | Progress from last week         | Tasks for next week   |
 | ---------------| --------------------------------| ----------------------|